TABLE OF CONTENTS

 Why is an AOP needed?

 Benjamin Franklin once said, ‘If you fail to plan, you are planning to fail’.
 This quote sums up the fundamental importance of an operating plan.
 The plan is like a to-do list?that helps the teamwork collectively to achieve business goals.
 Imagine having no plan.
 You and your employees would not know in which direction your organisation is headed.
+To get started on the right path, using a daily planner template can ensure everyone is focused on their tasks, ultimately driving your business towards its goals.

 An AOP is, thus, needed to chart a course that your business should take in the coming years.
 It gives shape to the objectives of your organisation, thereby removing any ambiguity.